JonAlfaro/IntervalPrintCounter/README.md

 # Interval Print Counter

-## Getting Started
+A simple counter service that only prints on a client-defined interval, and two interfaces for interacting with this service.

+This repository contains three projects:`cli`, `ui`, and `api`.
+The `api` directory contains all the logic of the backend service, where `cli` and `ui` are interfaces for interaction with the `api`.

+Below are more details on each individual project and how to run them.

-### api
+### 1.0) api
-Inside the api directory there is a Express API server with a single WebSocket route.
-It handle's all of the interval timing logic; accepting messages from clients to increment counter, while also pushing tracked counters at the desired interval.
+Inside the `api` directory, there is an Express API server with a single WebSocket route.
+It handles all of the interval timing logic; accepting messages from clients to increment counters, while also pushing tracked counters at the desired interval.

+API Documentation can be found [here](api\README.md)

-### Configuration
+### 1.1) Configuration
 | Type                 | Key  | Default | Description                   |
 |----------------------|------|---------|-------------------------------|
 | Environment Variable | PORT | 4040    | PORT that api will listen on. |

-### Using Public API
+### 1.2) Using Public API
-There is a free instance of this api running at [ws://192.53.169.109:4040](ws://192.53.169.109:4040) that uses the latest built api [Docker image](https://hub.docker.com/r/jkizo/interval-ws-server). **Please Note:** this API is insecure, not production ready, it is hosted only for convience during development.
-For this to be production ready it would require TSL as most browsers will not allow insecure ws connection.
+There is a free instance of this api running at [ws://192.53.169.109:4040](ws://192.53.169.109:4040) that uses the latest built api [Docker image](https://hub.docker.com/r/jkizo/interval-ws-server). **Please Note:** This API is insecure, and not production ready, it is hosted for convenience during development.
+For this to be production ready it would require TSL as most browsers will not allow insecure web socket connection.

-### Running with NodeJS
+### 1.3) Running with NodeJS
 Running the server with default config:
 ```sh
 cd api